shadyosama9/Zoom-Clone-Infra/README.md

 9. **Configure Backend Storage (Optional)**
    - Once the infrastructure is created, uncomment the backend configuration in the `terraform.tf` file to enable storage of the Terraform state in the S3 bucket.

+---

+## Infrastructure and EKS Cluster Setup

+Upon completing the steps outlined above, you will have a fully operational infrastructure, including an Amazon EKS cluster with an ingress controller and ArgoCD, ready for application deployment.

+### Additional Resources

+- For instructions on setting up Jenkins and Splunk, visit the [Application Code Repository](https://github.com/shadyosama9/Zoom-Clone-App.git).
+- To learn about the application deployment process, check the [Kubernetes Configuration Repository](https://github.com/shadyosama9/Zoom-Clone-K8s).